Small Business Trends

 Why?
 Because you want to make sure your business stands head and shoulders above the competition.
+You need to be able to pull out that niche statement and use it in many ways to attract customers and define your company to the world.

 A good niche statement highlights what’s special about your business.
 It expresses your unique selling position to the world and lets your target niche know what you can deliver.

 Want to make sure you, not someone else, gets the lion’s share of your niche’s attention?
-Just follow these guidelines, fill out the niche statement formula at the end of this article, and you will!
+Just follow these guidelines, and you will!

-In a good niche statement, do:
+First, the do’s.
+In a good niche statement:

-• specifically name the problem people in your niche have that you will solve.
+- DO specifically name the problem people in your niche have that you will solve.

 The key to clearly stating your target niche is to describe your niche so explicitly that they readily recognize themselves.
 For this reason, it’s important that you clearly and concisely name your niche using their language.

-When you specifically name the problem they’re having, they don’t have to wonder if you can help them or not.
+Then, when you specifically name the problem they’re having, they don’t have to wonder if you can help them or not.
 They’ll know you can.

 “The beauty of this is that probably 95% of your marketing is done right there,” says Samantha Hartley of Enlightened Marketing.
 “Because, if you tell people you understand their problem and you say it in such a way that they get that you do, then they immediately perceive and assume that you can solve their problem.”

-• talk about your niche.
+- DON’T talk about your niche.
 Name it.
 Clearly and concisely.

-• try to be all things to all people.
+- DON’T try to be all things to all people.
 The whole point of a niche is to include only certain people and leave others out.

-Niche Statement Formula for Success
+Niche Statement Formula or Template

+A niche statement follows a certain format or formula.
 There are just four things you need to include in your niche statement:

-• Your niche
+- Your niche

-• Their problem
+- Their problem

-• Your solution
+- Your solution

-• Your promise
+- Your promise

-Stated simply, the niche statement formula: niche + problem + solution + promise = success.
+niche + problem + solution + promise = success

 Here’s what it looks like in more detail: